akkadotnet/akka.net/docs/articles/configuration/hocon.md

     [ This is an unquoted string my name is ${name}, Hello ${world} ] [ ${a} ${b}, ${x} ${y} ]

-Non-newline whitespace is never an element or field separator.

 ### Path expressions

 Path expressions are used to write out a path through the object graph.
 They appear in two places; in substitutions, like `${foo.bar}`, and as the keys in objects like `{ foo.bar : 42 }`.